English & Irish Ivy

 General: English and Irish Ivy are two species of evergreen, woody climbing vines.
 Ivy has two growth stages: a juvenile growth stage and a mature or reproductive growth stage.
 English and Irish Ivy typically remain in their juvenile growth stage for around 10 years and the plant must have sufficient sunlight to transition to its mature growth stage.
 Both growth stages may be found on the same plant.

 Stem: Has purple-green stems that turn brown with age.
 In the juvenile stage, the stems of Ivy grow as a vine or groundcover.
 Juvenile stems also have rootlets, which produce an adhesive substance that allows them to cling to structures.
-In the mature growth stage, stems are thick and woody and either grow from the ground to form a shrub or climbs vertically up trees and other structures.
-Stems can grow up to 30 m long and 30 cm thick.
+In the mature growth stage, stems are thick and woody and either grow from the ground to form a shrub or climb vertically up trees and other structures.
+Stems can grow up to 30 m long and 10 cm thick.

 Flowers: English and Irish Ivy only produce flowers during their mature growth stage.
 The small, greenish-yellow flowers are arranged in distinct umbrella-like clusters.